 2.5.2.
 "Passing-beam (dipped-beam) headlamp" means the lamp used to illuminate the road ahead of the vehicle without causing undue dazzle or discomfort to oncoming drivers and other road-users.

 2.5.2.1.
-"Principal passing-beam (principal dipped-beam)" means the dipped-beam produced without the contribution of infrared (IR) emitter and/or additional light sources for bend lighting.
+"Principal passing-beam (principal dipped-beam)" means the passing-beam produced without the contribution of infrared (IR) emitter and/or additional light sources for bend lighting.

 2.5.3.
 "Direction-indicator lamp" means the lamp used to indicate to other road-users that the driver intends to change direction to the right or to the left.
-A direction-indicator lamp or lamps may also be used according to the provisions of Regulation No. 97, 116, 162 or 163.
+A direction-indicator lamp or lamps may also be used according to the provisions of UN Regulation No. 97, 116, 162 or 163.

 2.5.4.
 "Stop lamp" means a lamp used to indicate to other road users to the rear of the vehicle that the longitudinal movement of the vehicle is intentionally retarded.